jose-villar/vim-tagasort/README.md

 ## Usage

-*Tagattsort* works in normal mode.
+*Tagasort* works in normal mode.
 To use it, place your cursor anywhere inside a tag and then hit the spacebar twice.
 It also works if you place the cursor at the beginning of a line, before any tag; in this case, the target is the left-most tag in that line.

 ## Installation